JohnSnowLabs/spark-nlp/docs/_posts/kolia1985/2022-01-31-image_text_detector_v2_en.md

 ## Description

-Image Text Detector based on the CRAFT architecture with refiner net,
+Image Text Detector based on the CRAFT architecture with refiner net.

 ## Predicted Entities